blastbeng/discord-tts-bot/README.md

 A fully functional discord and telegram bot with various functions

+# IMPORTANT!!!

+The bot is configured to speak, learn and answer in Italian, if you want to configure it in another language, you will have to edit the code.

 ## Getting Started

 These instructions will give you a copy of the project up and running on